lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/task.md

 ### Race conditions

-_TODO: A task function can be called while previous task calls are still pending..._
+A task function can be called while previous task calls are still pending.
+In this case the AbortSignal passed to previous runs will be aborted and the Task controller will ignore the result of the previous task runs and only handle the most recent run.